4th May 2021 Andrew Wildey

 “Right from the beginning you knew this was different”

-Parallels can be drawn with movies such as “The Omega Man” (1971) which preceded it, but the film felt much removed from the high budget Hollywood gloss of predictable characters, generic casting and over dependance upon VFX.
-Boyle also dispensed with some real world logic in favour of more striking and charged visuals.
-For example there is no logical explanation as to why no bodies are present during the films opening, but this was a conscious decision in favour of achieving something more abstract and stirring.
+Parallels can be drawn with movies such as ‘The Omega Man’ (1971) which preceded it, but the film felt much removed from the high-budget Hollywood gloss of predictable characters, generic casting and over-dependence upon VFX.
+Boyle also dispensed with some real-world logic in favour of more striking and charged visuals.
+For example, there is no logical explanation as to why no bodies are present during the film’s opening.
+This was a conscious decision in favour of achieving something more abstract and stirring.
 Some of its visuals would also echo scenes of 9/11 which had occurred during its production though not a direct point of reference.

 “It was coming in through your windows”

-Danny Boyle is a national treasure who has consistently pushed the envelope and developed his own wall breaking style where reality can be subverted yet simultaneously contained within the rules of the respective filmic world.
+Danny Boyle is a national treasure who has consistently pushed the envelope and developed his own wall-breaking style where reality can be subverted yet simultaneously contained within the rules of the respective filmic world.
 Through this style Boyle enables the subjects of his films to momentarily escape the normal bounds of reality and delve into an entirely different space regardless of whether they’re confined on a spaceship, trapped under a boulder or down Scotland’s worst toilet.
-I’ll never forget them showing the overdose scene from “Trainspotting” in a school assembly and how none of the other idiot kids understood how Renton sinking into the carpet was a subversion to externalise the experience of him sinking into his intoxicated state.
+I’ll never forget when our school screened the overdose scene from “Trainspotting” in an assembly on drugs and how none of the other kids understood how the character of Renton sinking into the carpet was a visual representation of him sinking into his intoxicated state.
+Yeah, I didn’t fit in with Watford kids.
+They were all idiots.

-“28 Days Later” is undoubtedly a Boyle/DNA film that enlists many of his dream team including writer Alex Garland, actor Cillian Murphy, composer John Murphy and sound designer Glenn Freemantle.
+28 Days Later is undoubtedly a Boyle/DNA film that enlists many of his dream team including writer Alex Garland, actor Cillian Murphy whose career this film launched, composer John Murphy and sound designer Glenn Freemantle.
 One member of the team who was absolutely pivotal in this production however was cinematographer, Anthony Dod Mantle.
-A dogma 95 guy and a pioneer in the use of digital cameras over conventional 35mm rigs, Dod Mantle would film some scenes from “28 Days Later” using a Cannon XL1, a handheld DV camera which can be picked up today for as little as £270.
+A dogma 95 guy and a pioneer in the use of digital cameras over conventional 35mm rigs, Dod Mantle would film some scenes from 28 Days Later using a Cannon XL1, a handheld DV camera which can be picked up today for as little as £270.

 “You’ll never hear another piece of original music”

 With virtually every modern British horror movie there is always some area of compromise.
-Either amateur acting, over-ambitious use of effects or crappy music, there is always somewhere they drop the ball.
-However “28 Days Later” delivers spectacularly in the sound department.
+Amateur acting, over-ambitious use of effects or crappy music – there is always somewhere they drop the ball.
+However, 28 Days Later delivers spectacularly in the sound department.
 I was working as a music distributor when the film came out and nabbed myself a copy of the soundtrack on vinyl and it may well have the coolest artwork of any record I own (pictured above).
 John Murphy has worked with Danny Boyle on a number of films and every time his work perfectly hits the mark.
-For the most part it is comprised of very raw, pounding indie rock tracks that as well as adding heart thumping tension to the visuals, also act to extenuate the punky British feel of the movie.
-In counter point are more melancholic pieces that emphasise a sense of sad loss and solitude.
-When producing the original music for “Crobar: Music When the Lights Go Out” (2020) we presented composer Hiraeth the this soundtrack as a reference of the feeling we wanted for the desolation of London due to Covid-19.
-As well as the original music are licensed tracks “AM 180” by Grandaddy that provides an upbeat lift midway into the movie, Brian Eno’s “An Ending (Ascent)” and “Season Song” by Blue States that rolls with the credits – a really nice track with the rich instrumentation that became their trademark sound featuring vocals from the St Winifreds Choir.
-As a record the soundtrack not only comes across as British (with the exception of Grandaddy), in keeping with the rest of the film, but also very complete and accomplished.
+For the most part, it is comprised of very raw, pounding indie rock tracks that provide heart-thumping tension to the visuals and extenuate the grimy, rubbish-strewn, British feel of the movie.
+In counterpoint are more melancholic pieces that emphasise a sense of sad loss and solitude.
+When producing the original music for “Crobar: Music When the Lights Go Out” (2020) we presented composer Hiraeth with this soundtrack as a reference to the feeling we wanted for the desolation of London due to Covid-19.
+As well as the original music are licensed tracks “AM 180” by Grandaddy which provides an upbeat lift midway into the movie, Brian Eno’s “An Ending (Ascent)” and “Season Song” by Blue States that rolls with the credits – a really nice track with the rich instrumentation that became their trademark sound featuring vocals from the St Winifreds Choir.
+As a record the soundtrack not only comes across as British (with the exception of Grandaddy), in keeping with the rest of the film, but also very complete and accomplished in its own right.

 “It’s in the blood”

-“28 Days Later” shows the important role that motion and its speed plays in the language of cinematography and demonstrates that camera choice can be as much as matter of aesthetics as of economics.
+28 Days Later shows the important role that motion and its speed play in the language of cinematography and demonstrates that camera choice can be as much a matter of aesthetics as of economics.
 Sometimes the lesser expensive camera could be the better creative choice.
 There are those who attempt to take on the blockbusters without the means to do so only to come off hackey but when you embrace the inherent creative possibilities of even the most rudimentary equipment or unorthodox techniques, that is when you can truly start to innovate.

 Tagged: , , , , ,